katcipis/katcipis.github.io/_posts/drafts/go-object-model.md

 it helped me a lot to just let go of the object notion and think only in terms of functions.

-What I'm going to try to do is to de-construct the object model to just functions and build it back to how Go works, showing that Go is much more prone to functions with objects as an aid to make some idiom's easier than a object oriented language where everything is an object.
+What I'm going to try is to de-construct the object model to just functions and build it back to how Go works, showing that Go is much more prone to functions with objects as an aid to make some idiom's easier than an object oriented language where everything is an object.

-It will probably be a lousy de de-construction since I'm not an expert in Go, but yet I feel compelled to try, since it looks like fun :-).
+It will probably be a lousy de-construction since I'm not an expert in Go, but yet I feel compelled to try, since it looks like fun :-).